 That could become a hurdle for retailers like Lowe's and Home Depot but right now, both companies are showing solid signs of recovery from their slow start to the year.

 "We believe both companies are benefiting from sustained momentum in home improvement spending despite a slowdown in the broader housing market," wrote Canaccord analyst Laura Campine.
 "We are rethinking estimates in light of the report."

 For the third quarter, Lowe's earned $585 million, or 59 cents per share.
 That compares with earnings of $499 million, or 47 cents per share, in the same period last year.

 Analysts expected, on average, 58 cents per share, according to Zacks Investment Research.

 Lowe's revenue climbed more than 5 percent to $13.68 billion.
 That also surpassed Wall Street projections for $13.55 billion in revenue.

-Sales at stores open at least a year, a key indicator of a retailer's health, climbed 4.4 percent.
-This figure excludes results from stores recently opened or closed.
+Sales at stores open at least a year, a key indicator of a retailer's health, climbed 5.1 percent in the quarter.

 Lowe's, based in Mooresville, North Carolina, now expects full-year earnings of $2.68 per share, a nickel better than what it had forecast in August.